p-11/pq-address-ts/README.md

    - 6 Bech32 characters (BIP-350)
    - Catches typos and bit-errors.

+PQ address length is 64 characters.

 Note: A Bech32 string is at most 90 characters long [BIP-173]

 ## A Note on Hash Algorithms

-The default hash function for `pq-address-ts` is SHA-256.
+The default hash function for `pq-address` is SHA-256.
 256 bit hash functions are currently considered secure against Grover's attack.
 Even if the preimage is recovered, it only reveals a PQ secure public key and thus Shor's is not applicable.